shreya-51/website_quality_classifier/README.md

 4. average of the 10 sentence similarity scores were taken
 5. metric = sigmoid(avg_sentence_similarity * sentence_count * scaling_factor=0.01)

 This method was chosen to find a metric that (1) could be calculated (given limited resources) and (2) in some way lightly represented how "coherent" different parts of the text were.
-This was motivated by [this].
+This was motivated by [this](#overview).

 Other techniques attempted:
  - Averaging similarities between all setnences (too computationally demanding for available resources)